sst/guide/_chapters/setting-up-your-project-on-seed.md

 ![Added notes service screenshot](/assets/part2/added-notes-service.png)

-Before we deploy, let’s make sure the services will deploy in the desired order.
+Before we deploy, let’s make sure the services will be deployed in the desired order.
 To do this click on **Manage Deploy Phases**.

 ![Manage Deploy Phases screenshot](/assets/part2/manage-deploy-phases.png)